ZIO

 Markdown Architectural renamed to Any Decision Record Template

-Let’s investigate the template sections.
+Let’s investigate the template sections now.
 Note that the template uses {this font} for content placeholders.

 Title.
 The title assigns a {name} to the AD so that it can be identified and searched for easily.
 Ideally, it should convey the essence of the problem solved and the solution chosen.